 After struggling to find the perfect solution online, I went down a rabbit hole and purchased many different products.
+The price was much less on many Aliexpress.
 Nothing felt right or helped stabilize my spinal injuries or, more importantly, my patients!
-There were so many options that all looked similar with cheap materials like memory foam – it’s no wonder people have such a poor understanding of basic human body sitting mechanics!
+There were so many price options to cover that all looked similar with cheap materials like memory foam – it’s no wonder people have such a poor understanding of basic human body sitting mechanics!

 I was shocked by how little attention is paid to design for something meant to be used daily.
-Not one single product could withstand even close inspection.
+I couldn’t find one single product that could withstand even close inspection.
 Why do we accept such poor quality when it comes to something we use daily?
 Our bodies are incredible machines and deserve the best care and support.
 It’s time to demand more from the producers of these products!
-Design better products that take into account the needs of our bodies and don’t cut corners with cheap materials.
+Design better products that take into account the needs of our bodies and don’t cut corners, not based on price and cheap materials.
 We deserve better!

-Most of the ‘Ergonomic’ seat cushions had this same design.
+Most of the ‘Ergonomic’ seat cushions had this same design with FAKE REVIEWS.
 I had countless patients complaining about how these cushions had almost no support or comfort.
 The only apparent difference was the cover or branding, as seen in the pictures above and below:

 If It’s to Be, Then It’s Up to Me?

-My research into the perfect seat cushion led me down a path of discovery, where I found that it’s not just about providing support for your back but also making sure you’re comfortable all-around.
+My research into the perfect seat cushion led me down a path of discovery, where I found that it’s not just about providing support for your spine but also making sure you’re comfortable all around.
 Testing various materials and designs on patients helped me arrive at an optimal combination to ensure optimum spinal alignment without discomfort!
 Here are some findings explicitly related to the best way to sit pain-free:

 The Best Way to Sit Pain-Free

-The ideal recline angle for reducing disc pressure was 135 degrees, but working in that position is impossible.
+I found with my patients that the ideal recline angle for reducing disc pressure was 135 degrees.
+However, working in that position is impossible.
 As a result of using sEMG scans with my patients at various seating angles and by having them sit on an ergonomic seat cushion or office chair (with adjustable height), I found out that most people felt comfortable when their hip height was 3-4 inches higher than the knee block they’re sitting down against–the easiest way is achieved through using a well designed ergonomic seat cushion.
 However, there can be flaws here, so let me guide you through any potential landmines/dead ends.